 Hinaidi RAF Peace Cemetery - Statistics and Honours

-Shown below is a breakdown of the 301 burials at Hinaidi, comprising 197 for Royal Air Force personnel, 73 for British Army personnel, 2 for Royal Navy men and 29 civilians who died whilst working in Baghdad.
+Shown below is a breakdown of the 299 burials at Hinaidi, comprising 196 for Royal Air Force personnel, 71 for British Army personnel, 2 for Royal Navy men, 29 civilian RAF contractors who died whilst working in Baghdad and an 8-month-old baby girl.
 The searchable database also provides the number of deaths by RAF Unit, war-time service summary and honours bestowed on the men who were buried at the Hinaidi RAF Peace Cemetery.
 Living conditions were extreme in Baghdad during the nineteen-twenties, evidenced by the fact that 19 men died of heatstroke and at least 6 men committed suicide.

-To mention but a few of the statistics contained in the table below, 48 Royal Air Force pilots were buried at Hinaidi, 23 of whom had served with the Royal Flying Corps / Royal Air Force during WW1 and 19 who had already seen service with the British Army or Royal Navy prior to transferring into the air force.
-Of the 48 pilots, 4 had already been officially recognised as WW1 fighter 'Aces', 3 as aviation pioneers and between them had received more than two dozen decorations during or immediately after WW1.
-The Squadron worst represented in the number of burials at Hinaidi was 55 Squadron, with 24 graves.
+To mention but a few of the statistics contained in the table below, 46 Royal Air Force pilots were buried at Hinaidi, 23 of whom had served with the Royal Flying Corps / Royal Air Force during WW1 and 19 who had already seen service with the British Army or Royal Navy prior to transferring into the air force.
+Of the 46 pilots, 4 had already been officially recognised as WW1 fighter 'Aces', 3 as aviation pioneers and between them had received 43 decorations during or immediately after WW1.

 The Squadron most represented in the number of burials at Hinaidi was 55 Squadron, with 25 graves.